-In total, 77 areas of interest were assessed in 13 countries, territories and areas.
+In total, 79 areas of interest were assessed in 14 countries, territories and areas.
 These were locations in different sub-administrative units, such as areas of outbreak of COVID-19 or areas under lockdown/quarantine.
 Assessed areas consisted of cities, towns and regions.
 Cancellation of public events, school closures, restricted operating hours for public establishments and alternative working arrangements can be listed as restrictive measures assessed in these areas.

 The type of restrictive measures being imposed on the assessed areas in the EEA region varied.
-Limited restrictive measures were imposed in the EEA region.
-Although a total of 77 areas of interest was assessed, only 24 of them responded to the question of type of restrictions imposed in the areas of interest.
-Particularly, in 25 per cent of these specified areas (6 out of 24) public events were cancelled or postponed and schools closed.

-Similarly, in 25 per cent of the specified locations alternative working arrangements (working remotely) and restricted operating hours public establishments (café, restaurant, etc.) were imposed, respectively.
+Although a total of 79 areas of interest was assessed, for only 45 of the assessed locations the question regarding the type of restrictions imposed was filled.
+In 22 per cent of these specified areas (10 out of 45) public events were cancelled or postponed, while in 20 per sent of the specified areas (9 out of 45) schools were closed or restricted operating hours imposed for public establishments (café, restaurant, etc.), respectively.
+In 18 per cent of the specified locations (8 out of 45) alternative working arrangements (working remotely) were imposed, while restricted movements and lockdown/quarantine were imposed in 13 per cent (6 out of 45) and 7 per cent (3 out of 45) of the specified areas, respectively.

-In majority of the areas (88%), the expected duration of restrictions was 14 days to one month, followed by less than 14 days (17% of the cases).
-Moreover, noticeably, in 8 per cent of assessed areas, the expected duration of restrictions was unknown.
+In majority of the areas (86%), the expected duration of restrictions was 14 days to one month, followed by expected duration of less than 14 days (4% of the cases).
+Moreover, noticeably, in 8 per cent of assessed areas the expected duration of restrictions was unknown.